-Transition is the process by which practitioners holding accreditation or recognition can opt to gain a comparable credential under the new system.
+Transition is the process by which practitioners holding current accreditation or recognition can opt to gain a comparable credential under the new certification system.

 Practitioners will be able to lodge an application to transition from October 2017 and, if successful, the new credentials will be valid from January 2018.